ironhack-labs/lab-react-ironbeers/README.md

 ## Part III - Iteration 14: Implement the Logout
 If the user clicks on logout, it should be redirected to the logout page.
 In the componentDidMount of the <Logout /> page you logout through axios and redirect back to the home page.
 The navbar should update.

-## Part III - Iteration 15: Make the Profile Page Editable
+## Part III - Iteration 15: Make the Firstname and Lastname Editable on the Profile Page
-Make the profile editable.
-Just like you had to do for beers in iteration 9.
+Make the firstname and lastname editable.
+The password, username and email are handled individually.

+## Part III - Iteration 16: Make the password, email and username editable on the Profile Page
+Now make each of these fields editable as well.
+They should be handled separately.
+Each should be updated with their own axios request.

-## Part III - Iteration 16: Create a My Beers Page
+## Part III - Iteration 17: Create a My Beers Page
-If you create a beer while being logged in, the beer gets an additional `owner` field.
+If you create a beer while being logged in, the beer gets an additional `owner` field which contains the objectId of the current user.
+This fully handled by the backend.
 First, create a couple of beers while being logged in.
-Second, add my beers route that shows the beers that were created by the logged in user.
-Consult the documention.
+Second, add a my beers route that shows the beers that were created by the logged in user.
+Consult the documentation.

 ### (Extra) Bonus Iteration: Filter the Beers